 Curated by Marcia Zanelatto (Brazil) & translated by Emily Walsh

 Works by Marcia Zanelatto (Curator), Jô Bilac, Daniela Pereira de Carvalho, and JoaquimVicente.
-Director (TBC)

 Short plays about gender identity in Brazil: a judicial fight, a dinner with a murderer, the death of the mother and a flower leads a rally.